David-ORiordan/Multithreaded-Indexer-API/README.md

 # Multithreaded-Indexer-API

 ### Main Feature:
-Creates an index containing each word from a book (.txt file), assuming the word has a dictionary definition and isn’t in the set of excluded words.
-The index includes the page number(s) the word appears on and the number of times the word appears in total.
+Creates an index containing each word from a book (.txt file), assuming that the word has a dictionary definition and isn’t in the set of excluded words (the 1000 most common words).
+The index includes the page number(s) the word appears on and the number of times the word appears in total within the text.

 ### Extra Features:
 • Prints each word’s total number of occurrences to the output file.